cuhuak/zzz-template/README.md

 ```

 ## Security
-Do not render templates (by filename) that comes from user input, and values in templates that comes from user input, it is danger.
+Do not render templates (by filename) that come from user input, or values in templates that come from user input—it is dangerous.
 And if you do, please make sure you:
-- provide a secure `zzz.read` function, that reads files from specified dir, and not `../../../secret.passwords`
+- provide a secure `zzz.read` function that reads files from a specified directory, not `../../../secret.passwords`
-- escape all user inputs to prevent XSS attacks
+- escape all user input to prevent XSS attacks

-## Licence
+## License
 MIT

 ## Related